 Declared the “Birthplace of ROTC,” Norwich University is the nation’s oldest private military institution founded in 1819 by West Point’s former superintendent Captain Alden Partridge.
 With a $175 million endowment, Norwich educates more than 2,100 undergraduate and 1,300 post-graduate cadets each year.
 Sprawling across 1,200 rural acres, Norwich is nestled among the Green Mountains in Northfield, Vermont.
 Norwich University’s illustrious history has produced 138 U.S. general officers.
 According to the U.S. News, Norwich is the North’s 76th best regional college and 57th top school for veterans with the 72nd best online bachelor’s degree countrywide.
 In particular, Norwich was #26 nationally for online student engagement.
 GI Jobs magazine places Norwich University among the best “Military Friendly” schools.

 Norwich’s College of Graduate and Continuing Studies offers five top-notch bachelor’s degree completion programs.
 Future security personnel could bolster their training with the Bachelor of Science in Strategic Studies and Defense Analysis.
 This 60-credit, upper-division program is conveniently online for military members to prepare for civilian defense jobs.
 Faculty bring real-life experience into the virtual classroom for studying the security strategies for maintaining community well-being.
 It’s designed to capitalize on training at the Special Warfare Center and School at Fort Bragg.
 Another online choice is the Bachelor of Science in Cyber security.
-This 60-credit program allows transfers to fight cyber crime with honed technical skills.
+This 60-credit program allows transfers to fight cybercrime with honed technical skills.
 Available concentrations are Computer Forensics, Vulnerability Management, and Information Warfare.

 Online opportunities don’t stop there because master’s degrees are granted by this NSA Center of Academic Excellence too.
 For instance, the Master of Science in Information Security & Assurance is accessible 100 percent online to develop the managerial skills for protecting organizations from data breaches.
 Students complete three six-month semesters with two 11-week sessions for accelerated learning.
 Available concentrations are Computer Forensic Investigation/Incidence Response Team Management, Cyber Law & International Perspectives on Cyberspace, or Critical Infrastructure Protection & Cyber Crime.
 There’s also a PMI-accredited Project Management track.
-Online graduates may pursue the Master of Public Administration online with just one weekend residency.
+Online graduates may pursue the Master of Public Administration online with just a one-weekend residency.
 Concentrations range from International Development to Crisis Management and Public Safety.

 10. Southern New Hampshire University